 Children can find surgery and other procedures very intimidating.
 You can help minimise your child’s worries or anxieties by telling them about their need for surgery using simple words to explain this so that they can can understand.

 Do your best to answer your child’s questions with a positive attitude and keep your tone-of-voice upbeat to assure your child.
 If you have trouble answering these questions, your doctor or our nursing staff are happy to help.

 Children should wear comfortable attire on the day of their procedure and may also wish to bring their favourite toy.
 If required, you can also bring nappies, formula, bottles, changes of clothing and a dummy.

 It’s important to inform us if your child has taken food or liquid after the fasting time.

 If your child is on regular medication during the fasting period, please discuss this with our nursing staff.

-Before their admission time, children may have solids six hours prior, milk four hours prior, and clear fluids three hours prior.
+Before their admission time, children may have solids and formula up until six hours prior, breast milk up until four hours prior, and clear fluids two hours prior.

 Prior to child’s surgery

 Nursing staff will ask some questions and weigh your child.

 The anaesthetist will examine your child and can address any of your concerns.